kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 - **clone depth**.
 The number of commits to fetch when you clone.
 - **Pipeline clone timeout (in minutes)**.
 The number of minutes before which the cloning process has to complete.
 - **Whether to enable shallow clone**.
-Enable the shallow clone or not.
 If you enable it, the codes cloned will not contain tags.

 **Webhook**